gracefulife/clova-developer-guide/en/CIC/References/APIs/DeviceControl.md

 ## Increase directive {#Increase}

-Instructs your client to turn up speaker volume or increase screen brightness by a value of default unit, or change the TV channel to a next channel.
+Instructs your client to turn up speaker volume or increase screen brightness by a default unit, or change a TV channel to a next channel.

 ### Payload field